google/cadvisor/docs/running.md

 ## Standalone

 cAdvisor is a static Go binary with no external dependencies.
 To run it standalone all you should need to do is run it!
-Note that some data sources may require root priviledges. cAdvisor will gracefully degrade its features to those it can expose with the access given.
+Note that some data sources may require root privileges. cAdvisor will gracefully degrade its features to those it can expose with the access given.

 ```
 $ sudo cadvisor